 The outdoors has always been my happy place.
-I was lucky to have parents who took me camping when I was young, a father that taught me how to fish and hunt and to treat nature with respect.
+I was fortunate to have parents who took me camping when I was young, a father who taught me how to fish and hunt and to treat nature with respect.
 Some of my earliest memories are with him on the banks of the South Saskatchewan river, scouring the shoreline for lures and picking up garbage when the fish weren’t biting.

 Art and ‘making’ have always been a part of me, too.
 From carving around the campfire as a child, drawing in the margins of all my schoolwork, creating digital media or writing short stories, the urge to fabricate, describe, and interpret has always fascinated me.

 At some point I noticed that my moments of deepest focus and peace occurred at the intersections between nature and creativity.
 As I dug deeper, I recognized the countless interconnections that exist between my relationship with nature and my creative interests and the ways they inspire and inform each other.
 What’s more, I realized just how powerful, especially when paired together, nature and creating can be to help us learn not only about the land, but about ourselves and other people as well.
 Being invested in nature through art or craft is powerful magic that can change people and build community.

 And this magic is what I bring to you.